um-pdavila/acs_docs/docs/index.rst

 How do I use cluster resources?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Submit "job" requests to the cluster's job scheduler/resource manager.
+Submit "job" requests to the cluster's job scheduler/resource manager, with your project ID.
 See the menus for more information about each cluster's job scheduler.

 How do I connect to IDSC resources from off-site?